 Irv was the man on the ground while Cheryl flew across the U.S. for Snapchat.
-On the weekends, they held auditions, curated and trained a diverse team of exciting instructors at a sister studio in Orange County while construction continued on their facility with the intent to have a soft opening over Memorial Day weekend and a full opening in June.
+On the weekends, they held auditions, curated and trained a diverse team of exciting instructors at a sister studio in Orange County while construction continued on their facility.

 “Part of the fun is what we’re doing in the studio; everything from the bikes to the music, to the lights and electronics, are all state of the art,” Cheryl says.
 “We have 50 bikes, stadium-seating style (raked), four levels, so your view is never blocked by someone in front of you.
 Lights are in sync with the music and it feels like you’re in a club.
 Each bike has a meter where riders can see their progress or they can look at the leaderboards with everyone’s metrics displayed.
 We’re going to have special rides like Britney versus Beyoncé, the Rat Pack, and Coachella and Stagecoach-themed rides.
 We’re keeping it very fun and diverse.”